Wheel Strategy vs. Iron Condors: Two Approaches to Options Income

 A common allocation might be 60-70% of capital deployed in wheel positions on 2-3 stocks, with the remaining buying power used for iron condors on SPY or IWM.
 This creates diversification across both strategy type and underlying, reducing the impact of any single position going wrong.

-Start with the strategy that matches your current skill level and account size.
-The wheel is simpler and more forgiving for beginners.
+My advice: start with whichever matches your current skill level and account size.
+The wheel is simpler and more forgiving when you're learning.
 Iron condors reward experience and pattern recognition.
-Most traders benefit from mastering one approach before adding the other.
+Master one before you add the other.
+Then go model your first wheel positions with the wheel calculator and see what the numbers look like on stocks you actually know.

 Model your wheel strategy income